AndreiDev/Github-Flow/README.md

 This repo contains the git commands needed to implement the "Github Flow" branching strategy

-It does not use "rebase" at this
+It does not use "rebase" at this point.